mmmuscus/Shadow-Functions-Engine/README.md

 ```
 This variable is the number of miliseconds that pass between every iteration of the game loop.

+#### 2.1.1.3.
+Variables that hold information parsed from the editors
+###### This section was last checked in the 1.0.0. version of the engine
 The last variables that need initialization are all arrays.
-Theese variables are all stored in the text files that you can (and are meant to) edit.
+The values for theese variables are all stored in the text files that you can (and are meant to) edit.
 Theese variables will also be explored in a later section of the docmentaton.
 Some examples:
 ```cpp
 fov right[FOVROWS][FOVCOLS];
 ```